mso9999/1pwr-grid-platform/DEVELOPER_HANDOVER.md

 ### Objective
 Migrate and unify three legacy desktop tools (uGridNET, uGridPLAN, uGridPREDICT) into a modern web-based platform for 1PWR minigrid deployment management in Lesotho, Benin, and Zambia.

+### ⚠️ Important Notes
+- **SC_KET Directory**: Contains uGridNET reference files shared for context only.
+This directory is **NOT** related to the uGridPLAN migration and should be disregarded for backend parity analysis.
+- **Focus**: The current migration effort is specifically for uGridPLAN/uGridPREDICT functionality, not uGridNET.

 ### Critical Requirements
 1. **No feature loss** - MVP must retain ALL existing uGridPLAN functionality
 2. **Voltage drop validation** - Core engineering calculations must be preserved